abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

-Note that the expression `n % 2`, where `%` is called modulus operator, returns the remainder when `n` is divided by 2.
+Note that the expression `n % 2`, where `%` is called modulus operator, returns the remainder of `n` divided by 2.